TheHolyWaterme1on/lagpdb-cc-1/README.md

 If you are adding a new CC, please look through my code how I format it and try to stick to it as close as possible (you do not have to use `.CmdArgs` if you don't want to).

 ## Disclaimer (aka legal shit nobody takes the time to actually read)
-The YAGPDB creator, staff, and/or support are not responsible for any difficulties caused by these custom commansd.
+The YAGPDB creator, staff, and/or support are not responsible for any difficulties caused by these custom commands.
 These commands are not guaranteed to be working (although I thouroughly tested them).

 ## Still need help?